Meet Our Director

 Mary was introduced to hand bells as a middle school student and returned to playing them 20 years later as a member of a church hand bell choir and then Encore!.
 She loves the challenge of playing hand bell music of this caliber and the camaraderie that is built within this special organization.

-Mary's musical talents extend beyond hand bells, as she has played percussion since she was 11, and is the section leader and an Associate Director of the Oshkosh Area Community Band.
+Mary's musical talents extend beyond hand bells, as she has played percussion since she was 11, and is percussion section leader of the Oshkosh Area Community Band.
 She has been the elementary music teacher in the School District of Omro since 2011, and gets the opportunity to pass on her love of all things music to her students every day!
-Mary and her husband, John, live in Oshkosh.
+Mary and her husband, John live in Omro, with their two kitties, Xyla and Iggy.

 Bethany grew up in her parents’ church, where she began ringing as a 5th grader.
-Bethany has rung in church bell choirs and for the UW Oshkosh handbell ensemble on and off for the last 20 years.
+Since then, in addition to Encore!, she has rung in various church bell choirs and for the UW Oshkosh handbell ensemble.
 She enjoys spending time with her husband and daughter when she’s not ringing bells or teaching 4K.

 Nancy was introduced to handbells in high school by her grandmother and music has always played an important part in her life.
 She joined an Appleton church handbell choir shortly after her family moved there in 2006.
 The love of handbells returned to her heart.
 She is excited to be joining Encore for the 2019-2020 season.
 Nancy and her family live in the Darboy/Appleton area where they have been involved in both school and community theater.
 Nancy also enjoys time up north, quilting and refurbishing furniture.